Liding-Zhang/Collaboration_Panel_rviz/README.md

 cd ~/path_to_workspace/src
 git clone https://github.com/michilem/Collaboration_Panel.git.
 ```
-Next ,enter the root of your workspace and run:
+Next, enter the root of your workspace and run:
 ```
 catkin build
 ```